nateshmbhat/cns-lab-sit/README.md

 ## Cryptography and Network Security Lab
-This repository contains programs implemented in Cryptography and network security Lab in my 7th semester of SIT(VTU).
+This repository contains programs of Part A implemented in Cryptography and network security Lab in my 7th semester of SIT(VTU).

 1. Perform encryption and decryption using mono-alphabetic cipher.
 The program should support the following :